 “I don’t feel like I need to specifically address it often because it’s caused myself and so many others in our community a lot of pain.
 And I don’t think that giving this person who hurt so many people the time of day is something I want to put my energy into.”

-When her band, I Hate Sex was founded in 2015, they also went through a line-up change because of allegations against one of their members.
+When her band, I Hate Sex, was founded in 2015, it also went through a line-up change because of allegations against one member.

 “Consent seems to be an issue that is on a lot of people’s minds these days.”

 The event featured performances by Radtke and MacGregor, as well as educational presentations on consent provided by the Sexual Assault Centre of Edmonton.

 “I’m confident that there’s at least another hundred people in the city who have valuable information to disseminate and who really want to help,” Radtke says.
 “I learned a lot during the SACE presentation on consent and how to avoid participating in a culture of violence.
 I think education is the first step to holding each other and ourselves accountable.”

 MacGregor adds: “I think the more Enthusiastic Consent is popularized as the standard and the more acquainted people are with consent laws, we can make an impact on our culture.”

 Publicly addressing accusations of abuse has often created more issues and larger headaches for everyone involved, so perhaps an educational strategy can lead to more positive results and fewer arguments online.

 Boychuk talks about how disappointing it was to discuss her band’s issue online.